njericha/Boussinesq-Helpers/README.md

 subplotmtx - Uses ncfplot to create a 'subplot matrix' of pcolor plots for multiple n's

+etotscript - Uses datplot to plot the total energy (or epsilon) for multiple runs and uses tofbreak/tofmaxval to find the corresponding times of break or max vorticity

 penstrophy - Calculates the partial and total potential enstrophy and plots it
 pvorticity - Calculates the potential vorticity spectrum and dissipation wavenumbers
 pvcomp - Mini script to take a time average of the potential vorticity spectrum